tskr1681/CA.1/README.md

 `ESPRNTO_EXE`: Specifies the location of the esprnto executable, which comes with moloc

+`MCNF_EXE`: Specifies the location of the mcnf executable, which comes with moloc

+`MSMAB_EXE`: Specifies the location of the msmab executable, which comes with moloc

 `PL_TARGET_DIR`: Specifies the location of the pipeline output steps

 `POOL_SIZE`: Specifies the number of threads to use for the energy minimization step